 Synergies in monitoring and assessment between OSPAR and the EU

-A further application of the Common Procedure is necessary to follow up the effectiveness of reduction measures within OSPAR and under relevant EU regimes, for the eutrophication status of the North-East Atlantic.
+A fourth application of the Common Procedure will be undertaken in 2021/22 to follow up the effectiveness of measures within OSPAR and under relevant EU regimes, for the eutrophication status of the North-East Atlantic